Infineon/mtb-example-psoc4-msclp-lls/README.md

 ## Operation

-1. Ensure the [PSOC&trade; 4000T Multisense Control Board](https://www.infineon.com/CY8CPROTO-040T-MS) is connected with the Liquid Level Sensing Flex PCB.
+1. Ensure the board is connected with the Liquid Level Sensing Flex PCB.
    >**Note:** If a custom container is used other than the bottle provided with the kit, the system may need a Factory Calibration as menitoned in the section [Factory calibration](#factory-calibration).

 2. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.